49115566/SafeHaven/README.md

 This project was developed for the Breaking Barriers hackathon hosted by AWS, AT&T, and Deloitte at Southern Methodist University (September 19-21, 2025).
 The hackathon focused on transforming the future of networks through agents and generative AI for FirstNet applications.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## 📞 Support